neuralpain/oneclickwinrar/README.md

 The one click you need to rule them all.
 Download, install, update and license WinRAR, all in just one single click (or double).
 Yes, it's that simple.

-Run once using an elevated PowerShell terminal.
-[Overwriting](#overwriting-licenses) is disabled.
-For more functionality, download and [customize](#customization) the script.
+Run the following command using an elevated PowerShell terminal.
+Overwriting is disabled by default.
+For more functionality, download and customize the script.

 ```
 irm "https://shorter.gg/MCrzwB" | iex